kartikay23/My-BookShop-openlibAPI/README.md

 ## Introduction
 This is a react application which enables to search for books.
 It uses open library api to fetch the details of books like book cover, book details, book search.
+You can search for books by subjects, names, and any other keywords.
 The application is hosted on netlify, here is the link: https://mybookshop-kartikay.netlify.app/

 ### Requirements to run this application: